GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 that is outlined by the Oozie workflow file.
 Unfortunately there are some limitations as of now that have not been worked around regarding the execution flow.
-The situation where the execution path might not execute correctly is when there are 4 nodes, A, B, C, D, with the following Oozie specified execution paths
+The situation where the execution path might not execute correctly is when there are 4 nodes, A, B, C, D, with the following Oozie specified execution paths:
 ```
 A executes ok to C
 B executes error to C